To find information about coverage for a specific medication, check the drug plan formulary.

-The formulary is a list of generic and brand name drugs that are covered by the plan.
+The formulary is a list of generic,brand and specialty drugs that are covered by the plan.
 Inclusions of drugs on the formulary are determined by the clinical judgment of a committee of U-M physicians and pharmacists as well as published medical evidence in the diagnosis and treatment of disease.

 Preferred Drugs - Generics and Preferred Brands

 "Preferred" drugs under the University of Michigan Prescription Drug Plan include generic drugs (Tier 1 - lowest copay) and preferred brand name drugs (Tier 2 - intermediate copay).
 The plan formulary indicates the Tier copay level for each drug.
 Physicians are encouraged, but not required, to prescribe generics or preferred brand name drugs when appropriate for the patient’s condition.
 Use of preferred medications offers a safe and effective alternative that helps reduce prescription drug costs for our members and may help limit increases in the university’s overall health care costs and copays.

 Generic drugs are approved by the United States Food and Drug Administration (FDA), contain the same active ingredients and come in the same dosage forms as their brand-name counterparts, and must meet comparable safety, production and performance standards.
 Preferred brand name drugs are medications that are selected on the basis of effectiveness, safety, and cost relative to other FDA-approved drugs used to treat the same conditions.